Timor-Leste country brief

 On 20 March 2017, Timor-Leste held presidential elections, which were won by Francisco Guterres Lu'Olo.

-Timor-Leste aspires to become an upper middle income country by 2030 and has set down a clear development agenda through its Strategic Development Plan 2011-2030.
+Timor-Leste aspires to become an upper middle income country by 2030 and has set out a clear development agenda through its Strategic Development Plan 2011-2030.

-With two-thirds of its 1.17 million population living on less than US$2 a day, Timor-Leste remains one of the poorest countries in the region.
-Most of Timor-Leste's population live in rural areas and are heavily reliant on subsistence agriculture with little or no access to markets.
+With the highest rate of poverty in Southeast Asia, Timor-Leste is one of three countries in the Indo-Pacific rated as ‘severely off-track' to meet the Sustainable Development Goals (SDGs).
+Most of Timor-Leste's population live in rural areas and is heavily reliant on subsistence agriculture with little or no access to markets.

 Finance and banking